-The boys and I made this super simple telescope craft out of a recycled International Delight creamer bottle.
+The kids and I made this super simple telescope craft out of a recycled International Delight creamer bottles and colorful tape.

-We saw these International Delight bottles and thought they’d make great telescopes for some pretend play!
-Plus, International Delight is sponsoring this conversation, so I’m excited to share a fun way to use their bottles!
+We saw these creamer bottles and thought they’d make great telescopes for some craft time and pretend play!

 - Colorful, fun stickers!